PieRatCat/PieRatCat/README.md

 # Hej!

 My name is Amanda.
-I'm an aspiring Data Scientist and AI Developer.
+I'm an aspiring data scientist and AI developer.
-Here you will find my projects, primarily focusing on Python, SQL, Jupyter Notebooks (usually developed in VS Code), and Google AI API integrations.
+Here you will find my projects, primarily focusing on Python, SQL, Jupyter Notebooks, and Google AI API integrations.

 ### About me

-Current focus: Data Science & AI Development
+Current focus: Data science & AI development
 Education: Currently pursuing a 2-year professional diploma in Data Science (graduating May 2026).
 I also hold a Master's in Historical Archaeology from Lund University and a BA in Anthropology from the University of Central Florida.
 Professional Background: AI Developer, working with Microsoft Power Platform and Microsoft apps.